Antimony51122/Elingling_On_Time/Documentation/source/_build/html/_sources/func/player.rst.txt

 Vertical Movement
 ~~~~~~~~~~~~~~~~~

-The actual effect of swtiching between vertical movement states has been handled by ``VertMvtHandler`` function utilising the unity ``transform.Translate()`` built in function
+The actual effect of switching between vertical movement states has been handled by ``VertMvtHandler`` function utilising the unity ``transform.Translate()`` built-in function

 .. code-block:: C#